Skip to main content

 3. Aged complaints?

-If the review is old, then depending on the nature of the complaint, there is a good chance that the owner will have long since addressed what they condemned.
+If the review is old, then, depending on the nature of the complaint, there is a good chance that the owner has long since addressed what they condemned.
 You can always call the owner to check!

 4. What is the ratio between good and bad?